 SURVEY AND SETTINGS

 The SURVEY menu is used for initial survey setup, to view statistics for the current survey (such as length, depth and number of shots), to view and edit a list of the shots, and view the line plot of the current survey.
 Plan and profile views as well as station labels can be displayed.
 Loop closures are detected and indicated on the screen so you can quickly see the quality of the closures by how close they are.
 The current station is also highlighted to quickly orient your position.
+Individual LIDAR scans in the current survey can also be reviewed as plan view and profile view slices.
 In the SETTING menu there are a variety of functions to set the date and time and view information about the system and SD card, and perform re-calibration.
 When the LIDAR is attached, a screen is available to show a live view of the scan, which helps in determining if you are getting the coverage you want.

 The calibration of the accelerometer, magnetometer misalignment, and other parameters are done when the Caveatron is assembled and are stored in internal memory.
 Additional magnetometer calibration (hard and soft iron) is done by the user as it can drift over the course of several weeks and needs periodic updating.
 This is done by simply rotation the unit through as many angles of a sphere as possible.
 The Caveatron automatically collects the points until it has as many as it needs and completes the calculation automatically.
 Separate calibrations are stored and loaded depending on whether the LIDAR is attached or not.